svgeesus/EuroMPE/voltage-ref-LM399.md

 ## Intro

 LM399AH has ultra-high long term stability and drift over temperature, as it has an on-chip thermal stabilisation.
 It uses a hermetically sealed metal can so is unaffected by relative humidity, and the long leads protect against board stress.
-It is used in mid-range 6.5 digit multimeters as a voltage reference, for this reason (the higher-end 7.5 digit and above meters use more stable, less noisy and more expensive LTZ1000A).
+It is used in mid-range 6.5 digit multimeters as a voltage reference, for this reason (the higher-end 7.5 digit and above meters use the more stable, less noisy and more expensive LTZ1000A).

-On the downside, the initial accuracy is _really terrible_; each device needs to be burned in for hundreds of hours and then measured to see what it produces.
+On the downside, the initial accuracy is _really terrible_; each device needs to be burned in for hundreds of hours and then measured to see what voltage it produces.

 ## Absolute initial accuracy